vivian-mca/html-css-codecademy-projects/README.md

 These are HTML and CSS projects I have created on Codecademy, primarily under the Frond-End Engineer Career Path.

-Each project has a **README.md** file and are listed under the course they were created in.
+Each project has a **README.md** file and is listed under the course it was created in.

 ## Table of Contents
 * [General Info](#general-info)